 - 10.15.
-For the open-ended pooled funds in which the Scheme invests, there are no predetermined terms of agreement with the investment managers. - 10.16.
-The suitability of the Scheme's asset allocation and its ongoing alignment with the Trustees' investment beliefs is assessed every three years, or more frequently if changes deem it appropriate to do so.
-As part of this review the ongoing appropriateness of the investment managers, and the specific funds used, is assessed.
+For the open-ended pooled funds in which the Scheme invests, there are no predetermined terms of agreement with the investment manager. - 10.16.
+The suitability of the Scheme's asset allocation and its ongoing alignment with the Trustees' investment beliefs is assessed every three years, or when changes deem it appropriate to do so more frequently.
+As part of this review the ongoing appropriateness of the investment manager, and the specific funds used, is assessed.